PGA Tour Golf III – Review

 Personal Memories

 Naturally I had heard of American football as a youngster through American films but had never actually played it.
 I had previously played John Madden American Football (1990) which gave me the opportunity to learn how the sport was played.
 When we picked up Madden ’92, I was pleased to see there had been some improvements.
-There were more plays for the teams to perform, and when a player was injured, an ambulance would drive onto the pitch, which proceeded to plough through the huddled mass of players, splaying them across the field.
+There were more plays for the teams to perform, and when a player was injured, an ambulance would drive onto the pitch and proceeded to plough through the huddled mass of players, splaying them across the field.
 Sadly, there was still no license for authentic teams, stadium and player names.

 In my youth, I would always play as Chicago (because for some reason I liked the Chicago Bears), and my older brother preferred Cincinnati (Bengals).
 Like most sports games, Madden ‘92 is better in two-player mode.
-The negative aspects of this game include the fact that the players are very slow when running that trying to gain rushing yards is pointless.
-You may as well stick to throwing plays.

 Did I Complete The Game?